 At university, I was asked to write out my theological stance on the nature of man.
 I wrote something similar to my early years teachings, then I erased it.
 When I handed in the blue booklet, I was terrified.
 “Man isn’t fully fallible,” I argued, “we are just imperfect, perhaps incomplete even.”
 I don’t think I articulated myself well or defended my stance sufficiently because I got a C+.
 Again, I hid away some doubts.

 But this project has pulled some of those wonderings out from the cracks between the bed and the walls.

 Humans are indeed fallible and born sinful.
 However, we are also born in the image of God.
 We are creative, artistic, relational, musical, athletic, funny, resilient, intuitive, and adventurous (to name a few).
 And we are also born, I think, with a desire to be kind, as Christ was kind.
 He was also gentle, sharing, and loving.
 These too are a part of His image, the image we were created in.
 So they must be a part of us.

 In the two-plus weeks that I’ve started this project, it is this truth that I have found, that people want to be helpful, kind, and relational, even if they would rather not be interviewed.
 Like Ferdinand Dippenaar.
-Ferdinand was uncomfortable, agitated even, while his brother was all smiles.
+Ferdinand was uncomfortable (below picture, on the right), agitated even, while his brother was all smiles.
 But he wasn’t rude.
 To me, he was kind and perhaps even more helpful because it was clearly so unnatural for him.
 I had to ask him to several times to repeat himself (his accent was very strong), and he did so patiently.
 He chose kindness over selfishness.

 And he’s not alone.